ValKmjolnir/Nasal-Interpreter/README.md

 The value got before will be collected,but stil in use in this builtin function, this is a fatal error.

-So use `builtin_alloc` in builtin functions like this:
+So use `gc::builtin_alloc` in builtin functions to allocate a new object.

+Or use `gc::alloc` like this to avoid sweeping objects incorrectly:

 ```C++
 nasal_ref builtin_keys(nasal_ref* local,nasal_gc& gc)